-You have to put enough variaty in your training sessions, to make sure that your horse uses different muscles in different ways.
+You have to put enough variety in your training sessions, to make sure that your horse uses different muscles in different ways.
 When you train the same every day muscles are more likely overloaded.
 This increases the chance of injuries.

 In principle there are 2 different types of training, discipline specific training and recovery training.

-What you train depends for the mostly on your discipline.
+What you train depends mostly on your discipline.
 The discipline specific trainings are more intense and requires more of your horse than a recovery training.
 After a discipline specific training (2 or 3 per week) 1 or 2 recovery training follow, during this training you focus on flexibility and recovery of the muscles.

 The structure of your training has everything to do with what you have red above!
-If you want to build up your training you must always keep in mind that you increase one training characteristic at the time (how often, how long or what).
+If you want to build up your training you must always keep in mind that you increase one training characteristic at the time (how often, how long or what you train).
 Choose 1 topic: how often, how long or what.
 You are going to increase one of these 3.
 If you suddenly increase everything, the chances of injury due to overtraining increase as well.

 A good training program depends on:

-Intensity: Do not over train your horse, due too much or too intense training(s)
+Training Load: Do not over train your horse, due too much or too intense training(s)